 Although an employer may offer short- and long-term disability benefits, a person may need to consider applying for Social Security Disability Insurance (SSDI).

 This article sets out information about short- and long-term disability benefits, SSDI, and what a person needs to know when applying for coverage.

 The condition can cause many symptoms, from numbness and fatigue to paralysis and blindness.
 How MS affects a person varies, which means some people living with MS may qualify for disability benefits while others may not.

 - the federal government

-A person living with MS may qualify for one of the following benefits programs as a result of their symptoms.
+A person living with MS may qualify for one of the following benefits programs due to their symptoms:

 Short-term disability benefits

 Short-term disability benefits can replace some or all of a person’s salary when they have a temporary disability that requires them to miss work.
-A person can purchase the plans on their own or may be able to get them through their employer.
+A person can purchase the plans on their own, or they may be able to get them through their employer.

-When an employer offers short-term disability benefits, the person often has to go through a short waiting period before receiving benefits.
+When an employer offers short-term disability benefits, the person often has to go through a short waiting period before receiving them.

 A person should check with their employer to see how much and how long their short-term disability will cover.
 Short-term disability does not guarantee a person will be able to return to their job.
-In other words, an employer can terminate an employee while they receive short-term disability.
+In other words, an employer can terminate an employee while they receive short-term disability benefits.